ssteveminq/CPP_MIP/README.md

 #  Coverage Path Planning with Mixed Integer Programming

-This is the code re-written from https://github.com/Idate96/MIP-for-path-planning
+This repos are re-written from https://github.com/Idate96/MIP-for-path-planning

 ## Prerequisites
  - Gurobi